omlabdev/omlab-chat/README.md

 ## Endpoints

+### /api/embed

+- GET: Returns a JS file to embed a chat widget on any external site.

+### /api/session

+- GET: Returns a new & unique sessionId.
+(CORS is enabled for this route)

 ### /api/chats/[chatId]

 - GET: Get a chat (just the chat, not its messages)

 ### /api/chats/[chatId]/messages

-All these endpoints require a `SessionId` cookie to be set on the request.
+All these endpoints require a `sessionId` query search parameter to be set on the request's URL.

 - GET: Get all the messages of a given chat and Session
 - POST: Post a new message to a given chat and Session
-- DELETE: Delete all messages for a given chat and Session

 ## Admin endpoints

+### /admin/api/chats

+- GET: Get all the chats on the system (just the chats, not its messages).

 ### /admin/api/chats/messages